SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 its opening and closing quotes.
-The string begins on the first line after the opening quotes (``"""``) and ends on the line before the closing quotes (``"""``), which means that ``quotation`` doesn't start or end with a line feed.
+The string begins on the first line after the opening quotes (``"""``) and ends on the line before the closing quotes (``"""``), which means that ``quotation`` doesn't start or end with a line break.
 Both of the strings below are the same:

 .. testcode:: multiline-string-literals